walwehaibi/car-navigation/README.md

 ## Input file:
 The file input.txt is formatted as follows:
-  - First line: strictly positive 32-bit integer s, size of grid [grid is a square of size sxs]
+  - First line: strictly positive 32-bit integer s, size of grid [grid is a square of size sxs].
-  - Second line: strictly positive 32-bit integer n, number of cars
+  - Second line: strictly positive 32-bit integer n, number of cars.
-  - Third line: strictly positive 32-bit integer o, number of obstacles
+  - Third line: strictly positive 32-bit integer o, number of obstacles.
-  - Next o lines: 32-bit integer x, 32-bit integer y, denoting the location of obstacles
+  - Next o lines: 32-bit integer x, 32-bit integer y, denoting the location of obstacles.
-  - Next n lines: 32-bit integer x, 32-bit integer y, denoting the start location of each car
+  - Next n lines: 32-bit integer x, 32-bit integer y, denoting the start location of each car.
-  - Next n lines: 32-bit integer x, 32-bit integer y, denoting the terminal location of each car
+  - Next n lines: 32-bit integer x, 32-bit integer y, denoting the terminal location of each car.

 ## Output file:
-The file output.txt is formatted as follows: n lines: 32-bit integer, denoting the mean money earned in simulation for each car, integer result of floor operation
+The file output.txt is formatted as follows: n lines: 32-bit integer, denoting the mean money earned in simulation for each car, integer result of floor operation.

 ## Goal:
 To make the most money over time with the greatest likelihood.